Winifred Holtby: Biography

 Holtby was born to a prosperous farming family in the village of Rudston, East Riding of Yorkshire.
 Her father was David Holtby and her mother, Alice, was afterwards the first alderwoman on the East Riding County Council.
 Holtby was educated at home by a governess and then at Queen Margaret's School in Scarborough.
 Although she passed the entrance exam for Somerville College, Oxford, in 1917, she chose to join the Women's Army Auxiliary Corps (WAAC) in early 1918 but soon after she arrived in France, the First World War came to an end and she returned home.
 During this period, Holtby met Harry Pearson, the only man who stimulated romantic feelings in her, due primarily to his tales of the suffering soldiers endured during the war.

 In 1919, she returned to study at the University of Oxford where she met Vera Brittain, a fellow student and later the author of Testament of Youth, with whom she maintained a lifelong friendship.
 Other literary contemporaries at Somerville College included Hilda Reid, Margaret Kennedy and Sylvia Thompson.
 After graduating from Oxford, in 1921, Winifred and Vera moved to London, hoping to establish themselves as writers (the blue plaque at No. 82 Doughty Street refers).
+They travelled to Germany in 1924, saying they wanted "to see for themselves the effect of the blockade, and the postwar miseries and humiliations".